Epsilon Theorems in Intermediate Logics: Introduction

-We begin (Sections~\ref{sec:embedding} and~\ref{sec:quant-shift}) by considering the differences in formulas provable in a logic vs.\ those provable in the corresponding \et-calculus.
+We begin (Section~\ref{prelims}) by introducing intermediate logics.
+In Section~\ref{sec:embedding} we introduce the \et-calculus and consider the differences in formulas provable in a logic vs.\ those provable in the corresponding \et-calculus.
 This is essentially the question of whether the addition of \eps- and \tau-terms and critical formulas allows the derivation (or requires the validity) of formulas not provable in the base logic.

-In the classical case, it does not: the weak first \eps-theorem implies conservativity over propositional logic for quantifier-free formulas, and the second \eps-theorem implies conservativity for first-order formulas.
-These results hold also in the presence of identity.
-However, the addition of \eps- and \tau-operators to intuitionistic logic is not conservative.
-This is well known; we investigate in more detail \emph{which} intuitionistically invalid formulas are provable in \et-calculi.
-We show that quantifier shift schemas play a special role here (sentences which express that quantifiers shift into or out of disjunctions, conjunctions, and conditionals).
+We investigate in detail \emph{which} intuitionistically invalid formulas are provable in \et-calculi for intermediate logics in Section~\ref{sec:quant-shift}.
+We show that quantifier shift schemas play a special role here.
 All but three of these are valid in intuitionistic logic.
-The addition of \eps-terms and critical formulas results in the provability of the remaining three.
-Consequently, no intermediate first-order logic in which one of these three quantifier shifts is unprovable can have the second \eps-theorem.
+The addition of \et-terms and critical formulas results in the provability of the remaining three.
+Consequently, no intermediate first-order logic in which one of these three quantifier shifts is unprovable can have the second \eps-theorem (Proposition~\ref{prop:qsprovet}).
 This includes intuitionistic logic itself, logics complete for non-constant domain Kripke frames, and infinite-valued G\"odel-Dummett logic.

-We show that conservativity for the propositional fragment \emph{does} hold for all intermediate logics (Section~\ref{sec:conservative}).\footnote{\citet{Bell1993a,DeVidi1995} have shown that it does not hold for derivations \emph{from theories} in intuitionistic logic when identity is present: the presence of $a \neq b$ for constants~$a$, $b$ is enough to derive De~Morgan's law from \IL{} with identity plus \eps-terms and critical formulas. \citet{Mulvihill2015} gave another proof, not requiring identity, but other quantified axioms.
-Their calculi differ somwhat from ours.
-See Section~\ref{sec:bell}.} The proof of this result does not need Hilbert's involved proof-theoretic methods and also applies to classical logic.
+In Section~\ref{sec:conservative}, we show that conservativity for the propositional fragment nevertheless holds for all intermediate logics (Theorem~\ref{thm:conservative}).
 This in itself is a surprising result, even though the proof is very easy.
+It holds for theorems of the logics with or without identity, however not in general for provability from theories.

-Our main results concern the first \eps-theorem for intermediate logics.
-We show that whenever it holds, the underlying logic must prove (or validate) a sentence~$\Bm m$ of the form
+In Sections~\ref{sec:negative}--\ref{sec:hb-elim} we give a complete characterization of the intermediate logics where the extended first \eps-theorem holds.
+We show (Theorem~\ref{thm:forking}) that whenever it holds, the underlying logic must prove (or validate) a sentence~$\Bm m$ of the form